fcrepo4-labs/fcrepo-api-x-demo/README.md

 * [Docker Toolbox for Mac](https://www.docker.com/products/docker-toolbox), or
 * [Docker for Linux](https://docs.docker.com/engine/installation/)

-To verify you have the Docker platform installed correctly, you should obtain a command shell and run:
+To verify you have the Docker platform installed correctly (or to check and see if you have Docker already installed), you should obtain a command shell and run:

 1. `docker -v`
 2. `docker-compose -v`